Johnny Damon: Early years

 Damon was born in Fort Riley, a U.S. Army post in Kansas.
 His mother, Yome, is a Thai immigrant to the United States and his father, Jimmy, is an American of Croatian and Irish descent.
 They met while his father, a staff sergeant in the United States Army, was stationed in Thailand.
-Damon spent much of his infancy as an "Army brat," moving to several posts including Okinawa, Japan and West Germany before his father was discharged from the Army.
+Damon spent much of his infancy as an "Army brat," moving to several posts including Okinawa, Japan, and West Germany before his father was discharged from the Army.
 The Damon family settled in the Orlando, Florida, area while Johnny was a pre-schooler.

 Damon was a quiet child, largely on account of a stutter.
 "My thoughts just raced ahead of my tongue," Damon said of his problem.
 "I'd sing songs as therapy, and I got better, but I still just kept quiet most of the time."
 He played in South Orange Little League as a child.
 He played for the Walker Jr. High baseball team before attending Dr. Phillips High School in Orlando where, during his senior year in 1992, he was rated the top high school prospect in the country by Baseball America, was named to USA Today's High School All-America team and was the Florida Gatorade Player of the Year.
 Damon also ran track at Dr. Phillips where his senior year he was runner up in the 200m dash.
 Damon also played football in high school, once getting hit by Warren Sapp and sustaining the first concussion in his life.

 Playing career

 Kansas City Royals (1995–2000)

 Damon was selected by the Kansas City Royals in the first round (35th overall) of the 1992 MLB draft.
 He made his MLB debut on August 12, 1995, after playing the previous season with the minor league Wichita Wranglers.
 He played for the Royals from 1995 to 2000.
 He scored 104 runs in 1998 and 101 runs in 1999.
 One of his best seasons came in 2000 when he led the American League in runs with 136 and stolen bases with 46, and he was second in hits (214), at bats (655), and plate appearances (741).
+Damon spent 5 and a half seasons with Kansas City, his longest tenure with one team.